xlibb/module-pipe/ballerina/Package.md

 # Package Overview

 This package provides APIs to simultaneously send and receive data.
+And it includes an API to return data as a stream.